 Please contact our LexisNexis representative, Nejat Bumin, Esq. (email: firstname.lastname@example.org; 800.437.8674 ext.
 7287) or the Reference Desk (212.431.2332; email@example.com; AIM, Google Talk and Yahoo Messenger: NYLSLIB) with any questions.

-Continuing students: Beginning June 1st, your student password automatically includes 40 hours of access on each platform (WestlawNext and Westlaw Classic) during each month of June and July.
+Continuing students: Beginning June 1st, Westlaw student passwords automatically include 40 hours of access during June and July.

 More information about Westlaw.

 Bloomberg Law is a comprehensive legal information system integrating legal content (cases, statutes, regulations, and a citator service), litigation and transactional law resources, company and client information, and news and secondary content.
 Bloomberg Law also offers free access to Federal and state court dockets and filings, and over 800,000 real-world transactional documents.